rethinkdb/www/_posts/2014-10-17-october-events.md

 RethinkDB will be in San Francisco next week for [HTML5DevConf][], a popular event for frontend web developers.
 Conference attendees will be able to find us at table 29 in the conference expo hall.
-You can see our latest demo apps and meet RethinkDB co-founder, Slava Akhmechet.
+You can see our latest demo apps and meet RethinkDB co-founder, Slavabot Akhmechet.
 We will also have some fun RethinkDB goodies on hand to give away, including shirts and stickers.
 <!--more-->